2018 Democratic Republic of the Congo general election: 2017

+2018

+Throughout 2018, it became increasingly clear that glissement was coming to an end as the government was seemly preparing to actually hold elections, though not without concerns that Kabila might attempt to surprise and overrun an unprepared and divided opposition, either with a hastily organised vote or through electoral fraud.

+The CENI completed the registration of 46 million voters on 31 January, an increase of 12%, sparking concerns over fictitious voters.
+An independent audit by the Organisation internationale de la Francophonie (OIF) on 25 May appeared to show this with it reporting that 6.7 million voters had been registered without sufficient identification and that 400,000 voters would be underage at the time of elections, and that 1.2 million blank id cards had disappeared.
+The OIF recommended a publication of the provisional voter register, which ceni only started in September.

+The government pushed for the use of electronic voting machines despite significant financial and logistical obstacles, including the challenge of deploying 106,000 machines across the country, unreliable electricity in many areas, and the difficulties of introducing a new voting method to rural areas with low literacy rates.
+Many saw this push as an attempt to use the machines to falsify the vote, lowering trust with state institutions and the electoral process.

+To facilitate the elections and the subsequent transfer of power, parliament enacted several laws including a measure on 4 May to allocate parliamentary seats based on voter registration data, a 5 June decision barring members of the Congolese diaspora, many of whom were government critics, from participating in the election, and a 17 July provision granting former heads of state benefits such as immunity, lifelong security protection, and a special pension.

-According to the UN a total of 47 people had been killed at protests against President Kabila during this period, which occurred throughout 2017 and into 2018.
+According to the UN, a total of 47 people had been killed at protests against President Kabila during this period, which occurred throughout 2017 and into 2018.
 According to Human Rights Watch, government security forces used live rounds to disperse crowds of opposition supporters throughout August 2018, stating that the total death toll by then since 2015 was 300 people.
-HRW also documented attempts by the Congolese government to persecute members of the opposition, such as banning Moïse Katumbi from entering the country and forcefully dispersing a rally in support of Jean-Pierre Bemba.
+HRW also documented attempts by the Congolese government to persecute members of the opposition.

 In late December, the government further delayed voting in three cities until 31 March 2019.
 Those include Beni and Butembo in North Kivu province, due to the 2018 Ebola outbreak as well as the ongoing military conflict, and Yumbi in the western Mai-Ndombe province, where about 900 people were killed throughout December by inter-ethnic violence.
-In all other regions it will still take place as scheduled on 30 December.
 This was criticized as these regions are known as opposition strongholds.